Pennsylvania Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Free.
 Simple.
 Secure.

 Pennsylvania drivers must have auto insurance that meets the following minimum car insurance requirements: $15,000 for bodily injury per person, $30,000 for bodily injury per accident, and $5,000 for property damage per accident.
-Additionally, drivers must have $5,000 for medical payments coverage.
-Pennsylvania operates as a no-fault state, meaning that your own insurance covers your medical costs regardless of who caused the accident.
+Pennsylvania operates as an at-fault state, emphasizing the need for adequate protection.

 On average, the monthly cost for the state minimum car insurance in Pennsylvania is around $38.
-For those searching for the most economical options, more information can be found on the cheapest car insurance in Pennsylvania.
+Review the cheapest car insurance in Pennsylvania to manage your budget while meeting legal requirements.

 Why Trust MoneyGeek?
 MoneyGeek analyzed data from Pennsylvania Department of Insurance and Quadrant Information Services to give you the most accurate cost data for a range of Pennsylvania drivers.